 If you’re considering buying an e-bike, there are many things that you need to consider.

-A bike shop assistant can help you, but it’s good to know ahead of time what you’re looking for in an e-bike.
+A bike shop assistant can help you, but it’s good to know what you’re looking for in an e-bike.
 There’s also a good chance that you’ll buy an e-bike directly online from hundreds of models, so read this guide to help you choose a good e-bike for your needs.

 Function